-MARKET THE CORRIDOR WITH PERIODIC RETAIL AND ARTS/ CULTURAL EVENTS.
+WARKET THE CORRIDOR WITH PERIODIC RETAIL AND ARTS/ CULTURAL EVENTS.

 These events draw shoppers and visitors while celebrating the unique assets in Van Ness.
 Consider events such as Passport DC, an international bazaar or market coordinated with the nearby embassies and Cultural Tourism DC.
-Other events can highlight and support neighborhood businesses while maximizing the use of gathering spaces along the corridor.
+Keeping the UDC Farmers Market on Connecticut Avenue can work with other events to highlight and support the Commercial District.